fengtan/ldap-explorer/README.md

 - explain all commands accessible from the command palette
 - explain connections end up in user settings by default, you can add those to workspace settings or devcontainer.json if you like
 - anonymous bind: just leave binddn and bindpwd empty when creating a connection
-- support for environment variables when value starts with "env:" (hello, containers), also handy if you don't want to store unencrypted passwords in vscode settings ; a few environment variables are readily available in test (docker) environment: LDAP_*.
+- support for environment variables when value matches "${}" (hello, containers), also handy if you don't want to store unencrypted passwords in vscode settings ; a few environment variables are readily available in test (docker) environment: LDAP_*.
 If you change the env vars in docker-compose.yml then you will have to rebuild the container in order to see the changes in the UI
 - explain that connection details are added to the settings" (along with JSON object and location of the settings file i.e. whether it was stored in global or workspace settings) - provide an example
 - explain how to reveal the logs (logger output channel)
 - explain pre-commit, also explain how to disable it (rm .git/precommitfoobar) ; explain how to run it on all files (not just those staged to be committed)